reiterate-app/authorio/README.md

 - [ ] Customizing the authentication view/UI
 - [ ] Customizing the authentication method

+## User Profile

+You can set up your <a href="doc/profile.md">user profile</a> which can be sent to authenticating clients.

 ## Contributing
 Send pull requests to [Authorio on GitHub](https://github.com/reiterate-app/authorio)